Off-Diagonal Two Weight Bumps for Fractional Sparse Operators: Background and Discussion

 \section{Background and Discussion}

 It was noted in \cites{Muc1972,HunMucWhe1973,MucWhe1974} that the standard Muckenhoupt condition was necessary but not sufficient for the two--weight boundedness of operators of interest.
 The purpose of the various "bumps" are to replace the standard $A_p$ (or $A_{p,q}$ in our case) condition with a slightly bigger condition that is sufficient to give two--weight boundedness.
-This is a well--developed area, see \cites{Neu1983,Per1994,CruRezVol2014, Lac2016, NazRezTreVol2013, Ler2013, CruMoe2013a, CruMoe2013b, Cru2017} and the references therein for more information.
+This is a well--developed area, see \cites{Neu1983,Per1994,CruRezVol2014, Lac2016, NazRezTreVol2013, Ler2013, CruMoe2013a, CruMoe2013b, Cru2017, CruMarPer2016} and the references therein for more information.

 The "entropy bumps" in Theorem \ref{T:EB} were introduced by Treil--Volberg in \cite{TreVol2016} in the $p=q=2$ case.
 This was extended to the general $p=q$ case by Lacey--Spencer in \cite{LacSpe2015}.
 These operators were also studied in the off--diagonal $p\leq q$, $\alpha>0$ setting in \cites{RahSpe2016,PanSun2019}.
-Our theorem here is "sharp" in the sense that when $\sigma$ and $w$ are $A_\infty$, we recover the sharp results of, for example \cites{CruMoe2013a, CruMoe2013b, LacMoePerTor2010}.
+Our theorem here is "sharp" in the sense that when $\nu$ and $\mu$ are $A_\infty$, we recover the sharp results of, for example \cites{CruMoe2013a, CruMoe2013b, LacMoePerTor2010}.
 The "direct comparison bumps" were introduced in \cite{RahSpe2018} and improved in \cite{Ler2020}.

+One feature of the proofs is that they \textit{only} require $A_{p,q}$ and $A_\infty$ data for the cubes in the sparse collection.
+Compare this with the proofs in, for example, \cite{FacHyt2018} that require the weight be in $A_\infty$.
+This small difference is what allows us to do the "bootstrapping" argument in the proof of Theorem \ref{T:EB}.

-The off--diagonal setting allows us to replace the normal norm in the testing inequalities with $L^1$ norms (this is Proposition \ref{P:T} below; see also \cite{CruMoe2013b}*{Theorem1.1}).
+In addition, it is the off--diagonal setting that allows us to replace the normal norm in the testing inequalities with $L^1$ norms (this is Proposition \ref{P:T} below; see also \cite{CruMoe2013b}*{Theorem 1.1} and similar ideas in \cite{CruMarPer2016}).
 This is why off--diagonal results are sharper than on--diagonal results.
+Indeed, in the proof of Theorem \ref{T:EB}, if we had to work with $L^q$ norms in the testing constants, we would have to use the triangle inequality to estimate the sum over $a\geq 0$ and this would require that $\sum_{a\geq 0} \eps(2^a)^{-\frac{1}{q}}$ be finite -- and this is a stronger assumption than what we have here (indeed: this is exactly what happens in \cite{RahSpe2016} in the on--diagonal setting).
 Based on comparisons with Orlicz conjectures, the following conjecture is made (Lerner almost proves this in \cite{Ler2020}):

-\begin{conj} $\norm{T\sigma\cdot:L^p(\sigma)\to L^p(w)} \lesssim \mathcal{D}_{p,p} + \mathcal{D}^{\ast}_{p,p}$. \end{conj}
+\begin{conj} $\norm{T\nu\cdot:L^p(\nu)\to L^p(\mu)} \lesssim \mathcal{D}_{p,p}(\nu,\mu) + \mathcal{D}^{\ast}_{p',p'}(\mu,\nu)$. \end{conj}